Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements

-In contrast, our goal here is to fully use the powerful machinery of affine root systems, as developed by Kac and exposed in \cite{carter_affine} or \cite{KacB}, to first expand the affine Weyl-Kac denominator formula in terms of the ordinary Weyl characters by using a summation over the affine Grassmannian elements.
-Recall here these are the minimal length elements in the cosets of an affine Weyl group by its classical parabolic subgroup.
-The set of affine Grassmannian elements (called the affine Grassmannian in the literature) comes with a natural statistics called the \textquotedblleft atomic length\textquotedblright\ introduced and studied (in a more general context) by Chapelier-Laget and Gerber in \cite{CGT}.
-In affine type $A_{n-1}^{(1)}$, the affine Grassmannian elements are in one-to-one correspondence with the $n$-cores and the atomic length is just the number of boxes of the associated Young diagram.
-For the classical affine root systems (twisted or not) and in types $G_{2}^{(1)}$ and $ D_{4}^{(3)}$ (here we follow the classification of affine root systems in Kac's book \cite{KacB}), we show that it is possible to parametrize the affine Grassmannian elements by using particular subsets of self-conjugate $2n $-cores.\ In each case, we are able to write a simple combinatorial formula for their atomic lengths just in terms of their number of boxes and the number of their boxes (or nodes) of residues $0$ or $n$.
-In particular, in the non twisted cases, we recover the formulas obtained in \cite{STW}.
-Observe nevertheless, that our methods, based on foldings of Dynkin diagrams, are different from those of \cite{STW} and also well-suited to consider the twisted affine cases.
+In contrast, our goal here is to fully use the powerful machinery of affine root systems, as developed by Macdonald and Kac and presented in~\cite{carter_affine,Mac} or~\cite{KacB}, to first expand the affine Weyl--Kac denominator formula in terms of the ordinary Weyl characters by using a summation over the affine Grassmannian elements.
+Recall here these are the minimal-length elements in the cosets of an affine Weyl group by its classical parabolic subgroup.
+The set of affine Grassmannian elements (called the affine Grassmannian in the literature) comes with a natural statistics called the \textquotedblleft atomic length\textquotedblright\ introduced and studied (in a more general context) by Chapelier-Laget and Gerber in~\cite{CGT}.
+In affine type \smash{$A_{n-1}^{(1)}$}, the affine Grassmannian elements are in one-to-one correspondence with the $n$-cores and the atomic length is just the number of boxes of the associated Young diagram.
+For the classical affine root systems (twisted or not) and in types~\smash{$G_{2}^{(1)}$} and~\smash{$D_{4}^{(3)}$} (here we follow the classification of affine root systems in Kac's book~\cite{KacB}), we show that it is possible to parametrize the affine Grassmannian elements by using particular subsets of self-conjugate $2n $-cores.
+In each case, we are able to write a simple combinatorial formula for their atomic lengths just in terms of their number of boxes and the number of their boxes (or nodes) of residues $0$ or $n$.
+In particular, in the non-twisted cases, we recover the formulas obtained in~\cite{STW}.
+However, our methods---based on folding of Dynkin diagrams---are different from those of~\cite{STW} and also well-suited to consider the twisted affine cases.